chrisfield/redux-formkit/examples/nextjs/README.md

 yarn dev
 ```

-## The idea behind the example

-Next.js will server render the form so that when the page reaches the browser it already contains the form mark-up.
-The advantage of this is that the form (prepopulated with any default values etc) will display while the js bundle downloads.
-At this point the JS is still downloading but the user can enter/use the form controls as thought it was a plain html form.

-When the js bundle downloads redux-formkit will compare the value of each actual field with the initial value provided from the redux-store.
-Where these values are different redux-formkit will run the validation, the formatting and update the redux store with the user entered value.

-As long as your components pass 'ref={props.setElementRef}' to the form input/select etc no extra code is required.

 ## Features
 * Server Side rendering with Next JS
-* Isomorphic initialisation so fields can be used while the client JS is downloading
+* Isomorphic initialisation so fields can be used while the client JS is downloading (see below)
 * Field-array with add/remove buttons
 * Setting initial values
 * Field and Inter-field valiation